 Host: That's Wordwang!

 - The word boards.
 They guess all sorts of non-animal words in the Animal round while an animal shows on the screen.
 Then the same thing with Countries of the World: the board shows vegetables and the contestants guess fake countries such as "Fintanland" and "The Independent Republic of Yeb".
 Simon guesses "Ireland", which he is told is not a vegetable.

 - When the board rotates, it reveals David Mitchell and James Bachman re-enacting a Russian roulette scene from The Deer Hunter.
 As the board finishes rotating, we hear the gun go off.

 - In the Gratuitous German version, "Nümberwang", the contestants are introduced as being a Hamburger and Frankfurter.

 - "Julie, wie gehts?"
 "Nein."
 "Simon?"
 "Ja." ("Julie, how are you?"
 "No." "Simon?"
 "Yes.")

 - The board rotating to reveal Robert Webb and James Bachman in a re-enactment of the torture scene from Marathon Man.

 - The host wishing Julie good luck before Wangernumb — in English, tricking her into answering "Oh, thanks very much!" in a parody of Gordon Jackson giving himself away in The Great Escape, and causing the host to immediately disqualify her.

 - Among Simon's prizes for winning are a beer stein and a picture of David Hasselhoff.

-In the live show The Two Faces of Mitchell and Webb, Julie and Simon are played not by Olivia Colman and Paterson Joseph (their actors in the television series), but by Abigail Burdess and James Bachman; the host explains that they have "regenerated into two slightly less expensive actors".
+- In the aforementioned tour, Julie and Simon are played not by Olivia Colman and Paterson Joseph (their actors in the television series), but by Abigail Burdess and James Bachman; the host explains that they have "regenerated into two slightly less expensive actors".

 - This exchange:Johnny: Pi and a bit?

 Host: Do you mean 3.15?

-Julie: A bit of pi?
+Carol: A bit of pi?

 Host: [holds up slice of pie] Do you mean this?

 Host: That's Numberwang!

 - Although the games of Numberwang between Julie and Simon were retired as a recurring sketch after the first series, the second series featured several sketches based around Numberwang.

 - A spoof trailer for The Numberwang Code, with David Mitchell as Tom Hanks and Robert Webb as Ian McKellen.
 In one scene, closer inspection of The Last Supper reveals that Jesus and the disciples are having Chinese takeaway - specifically, chicken in black bean sauce with a side of egg fried rice, also known as a number 37 with a side order of 14... which makes Numberwang."Ian McKellen": The world is full of numbers.
 Everywhere you look, on buses, speed limit signs, inside shoes... even in the phone book.

 "Tom Hanks": [looking up from a phone book] I never realised...

 "Ian McKellen": But are the numbers on the side of good... or evil?